SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is the difference between Hard disk and Cloud drives ?
 HD sits near to the computer, Cloud drives are network drives like google drive, icloud etc.
 - EBS (Elastic block store, created outside the system say HD)
 - EFS (Elastic file system, say google drive)
 - External volumes are permanent.
-Static provisioning and Dynamic provisioning.
+We have Static provisioning and Dynamic provisioning.
 - Static provisioning ---> We have to create storage by ourself.
 First we need to create storage, creating storage is the responsible of storage admin or K8 admin.
 Create EBS volume in aws with 10GB in same zone where the server is created.
 Next make this volume available to k8 cluster and also install drivers like 'aws-ebs-csi' in server.
 A proper role (EC2 full access) should be attached to ec2 instances to access EBS.
 - What are Kubernetes resources (or) Objects ?
 - What is Persistent volume in kubernetes ?
 It represents the external storage why this ?
-Because as a K8 admin you dont have access to storage space, so persistent volume will represent external storage.
+Because as a K8 admin you dont have access to storage space, so Persistent volume will represent external storage.
 So we do operations on Persistent volume.
 We also have PVC (Persistent volume claim) Pods should request volume through PVC, it is like a request to PV (Persistent volume)
 - Pods connect to VPC ---> VPC connects to PV.
 - We have restrictions on volumes like readwriteonce, readwritemany, EBS volume should have readwriteonce access only once, because it is HD.
 - If Pods wants some storage they should request to PV through PVC.
 - When you apply, where your Pod is getting created ?
 In any Node.
-Where should that Pod is created is controlled by using 'Node selectors' we can labels the nodes also.
-We also have 'Affinity & Anti-affinity' that means we can decide Pod should not go to that particular nodes.
+Where should that Pod is created is controlled by using 'Node selectors' we can label the nodes also.
+We also have 'Affinity and Anti-affinity' that means we can decide like Pod should not go to that particular nodes.
 - What is Dynamic provisioning ?
 Volume should be created automatically.
 In static we created external volume EBS, PV by ourself right, so in this Dynamic we have a object called 'StorageClass' that will automatically create external storage EBS, PV aswel based on the request and also install drivers and give role to that EC2 instance.
 - If networking is there then it is VPC resource, if networking is not there then it NON-VPC resource.
-- If Pod is created inside the namespace resource, since storage class is cluster level resource, admin should created this, so EBS will have storageClass cluster wide.
+- If Pod is created inside the namespace resource, since storage class is cluster level resource, admin should create this, so EBS will have storageClass cluster wide.
 - Go through the concept https://github.com/sivadevopsdaws74s/k8-resources/tree/master/storage
-- What is reclaim policy ?
-If you delete Pod, underline volume should also be deleted.
+- What is Reclaim policy ?
+Nothing but what happens to PV when PVC is deleted, for that only we have 2 policies those are Retain policy, PV and Data will be remain.
+When you select Delete policy, underline volume also be deleted.
-- Next EFS, create file system in aws console.
-It will be more size like 47TB.
-EFS will work on NFS (Network file system) port number of NFS is 2049, so edit the security group so that it will allow port 2049 from worker nodes and install EFS drivers.
+- Next EFS, create file system in AWS console.
+It will be more in size say 47TB for a single file.
+There will be No limit on size in EFS.
+EFS will work on NFS (Network file system) port number of NFS is 2049, edit this security group, so that it will allow port 2049 from worker nodes and install EFS drivers.
 Next create PV, PVC and use PVC in the Pod.
-- What are access points ?
-So give AmazonElasticfileSystemFullAccess in permissions.
+- What are the access points in EFS ?
+We can use 1 file system for entire organization also using access points.
+For example we can give 1 access point to roboshop project and another access point to flipkart project using unique path, user ID, group ID and permissions like 'AmazonElasticfileSystemFullAccess' in storage class.

 ### Session-59
 - Helm charts purpose is to Templatise the kubernetes manifest files and package manager for kubernetes.